Motunblue/AirBnB_clone_v2/README.md

 1. First clone this repository.

+2. Set environmental variable for usage of a file storage or a data base storage

 3. Once the repository is cloned locate the "console.py" file and run it as follows:
 ```
 /AirBnB_clone$ ./console.py